OurRootsOrg/cms-server/README.md

 tilt up                         # restart everything once it has been set up above
                                   # alternatively, run docker-compose down && docker-compose up --build
-cd uglyui                       # the directory for the uglyui client npm install                     # do this once, and again if you get a missing dependency error npm run serve                   # run the ugly client
+cd client                       # the directory for the client npm install                     # do this once, and again if you get a missing dependency error npm run serve                   # run the client
                                 # make changes to either the server or client, everything reloads automatically
 tilt down                       # clean up docker images when done
                                   # alternatively, run docker-compose down